 You can still play this one and enjoy it however several characters return and go through development from the past installments and the game make no effort to explain who they are.
 It expects you to already know them and why they matter from seeing them before.
 As someone who played the previous games, that was no problem and I enjoyed seeing so many characters return and evolve but for someone new, I can see it being really confusing.

-As with all Grasshopper games, it is also full of references to their previous works like The Silver Case.
+As with all Grasshopper games, it is also full of references to their previous works like The Silver Case or the 25th Ward.
 You don’t really need to play these as they only amount to some cute easter eggs but it’s a bit of extra fun if you have.

 Back Into the Garden of Insanity